 Overwhelm is a pernicious state largely caused by the ever-increasing demands on our time and the distractions that exist all around us.
-It creeps up on us and can, in its extreme form, leave us feeling anxious, stressed and exhausted.
+It creeps up on us and can, in its extreme form, leave us feeling anxious, stressed, and exhausted.
+Therefore, if you’re feeling overwhelmed at work, it’s time to do something about it.

-If you’re feeling overwhelmed at work, here are 6 strategies you can follow that will reduce the feeling of overwhelm; leaving you calmer, in control and a lot less stressed.
+Here are 6 strategies you can follow that will reduce the feeling of overwhelm, leaving you calmer, in control, and a lot less stressed at work.

-The first thing you can do when you begin to feel overwhelmed is to write everything down that is on your mind.
+The first thing you can do when work feels overwhelming is to write everything down that is on your mind.

 Often people just write down all the things they think they have to do.
-This does help, but a more effective way to reduce overwhelm is to also write down everything that’s on your mind.
+This does help, but a more effective way to reduce overwhelm is to also write down everything that’s occupying your thoughts.

-The act of writing all this down and getting it out of your head will begin the process of removing your feeling of overwhelm.
+The act of writing all this down and getting it out of your head will help you stop feeling overwhelmed at work.
 Writing things down can really change your life.

 2. Decide How Long It Will Take to Complete Your To-Dos